Clive07/TastyTV_Project_2_SPA/Notage/ReadMe.md

 I should note with this project at the start I'm ignoring the optional goals.
 My main focus is getting the deliverables completed to satisfaction before I will look to adding more features.
 This is to ensure my energy isn't too spread out on the off chance that I run out of time.

-After I felt this initial point had been sufficently worked on, and knowing I am likely to return to it periodically for additional pondering and adjustments.
+After I feel this initial point had been sufficently worked on, and knowing I am likely to return to it periodically for additional pondering and adjustments.
 I then will proceed to create the template for the app using the site Codesandbox.
 With this I can then link/create a GitHub repository and set the initial commit.

 Following that